dbriwill/simple-edm/README.md

 **Software**

 You can find the [lastest release here](https://github.com/xaviermichel/simple-edm/releases).
-You've just to download the zip file, extract-it and launch the jar file.
-For more explanations, you can take a look at [the installation wiki](https://github.com/xaviermichel/simple-edm/wiki/Comment-installer-simple-ged) [FR].